MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-101.md

 -->

-As a sales representative, use the report to:
+Sales representatives use the report to:

-* Identify potential customers by reviewing the list of existing customers and analyzing their characteristics, such as customer posting group or discount group
+* Identify prospects by reviewing the list of existing customers and analyzing their characteristics, such as their customer posting group or discount group.
-* Review customer payment and finance charge information to determine if any customers are experiencing financial difficulties and require additional support
+* Review customer payment and finance charge information to determine whether customers are experiencing financial difficulties and need support.
-* Help prepare customer account summaries or sales reports for internal or external stakeholders
+* Get data to prepare customer account summaries or sales reports for internal or external stakeholders.

-As a sales manager, use the report to:
+Sales managers use the report to:

-* Analyze customer data to identify trends and patterns in customer behavior and preferences, such as preferred payment methods or order frequency
+* Analyze customer data to identify trends and patterns in buying behavior and preferences, such as preferred payment methods or order frequency.
-* Monitor customer satisfaction and identify areas for improvement in the sales process
+* Monitor customer satisfaction and find areas to improve in the sales process.
-* Prepare sales forecasts or customer segmentation reports based on the data obtained from the report
+* Get data to prepare sales forecasts or customer segmentation reports.

-As a customer service representative, use the report to:
+Customer service representatives use the report to:

-* Quickly access customer information, such as contact details or payment information, to provide efficient and effective customer support
+* Access customer information, such as contact details or payment information, to provide efficient and effective customer support.
-* Identify any customers with overdue payments or finance charges and follow up with them to ensure that their accounts are up to date
+* Identify customers with overdue payments or finance charges and follow up with them to ensure that their accounts are up to date.
-* Help prepare customer account summaries or sales reports for internal or external stakeholders
+* Get data to prepare customer account summaries or sales reports for internal or external stakeholders.

 ## Try the report